rafaelcalcada/rvx/CONTRIBUTING.md

-# How can I contribute?
+# Contributing to RVX

 You can contribute to RVX in two ways:

-- **Creating a new issue**
+- **Opening a new issue**

-  Open a [new issue] whenever you want to report a bug, an issue in the [docs] or request a change.
+  Open a [new issue] whenever you want to report a bug, an issue in the [docs] or request a change or new feature.

 - **Making a pull request**

   Help improve RVX by opening a pull request.
 All contributions are welcome!

-## How to make a good pull request?
+  Here's a few tips for a good pull request:

-- Smaller is better.

-  Make many small commits rather than one big one that changes a lot of files.
-Send one pull request for each improvement, new feature or bug fix.
+    - Make small commits and give them a descriptive message.
+Avoid making a big commit that changes a lot of files.

+    - Send one pull request for each improvement, new feature or bug fix.
-- Follow existing coding style and conventions.

-  Make sure that your code conforms to the [CODING_STYLE.md](CODING_STYLE.md) of the code base.
+    - Make sure your code conforms to [RVX Coding Standards](CODING_STANDARDS.md).

     - Include test coverage.

-  If possible, add unit tests.

-- Add documentation.

-  Document your new functionality.
+    - Don't forget to add documentation!

 [docs]: https://rafaelcalcada.github.io/rvx/
 [new issue]: https://github.com/rafaelcalcada/rvx/issues/new